-Arsene Wenger's side got off to a winning start but it labored to victory against a well organized Palace side which looked strong despite the loss of manager Tony PulisAaron Ramsey netted an injury-time winner to snatch a 2-1 Premier League victory for Arsenal over manager-less Crystal Palace.
+Arsene Wenger's side got off to a winning start but they laboured to victory against a well organised Palace side who looked strong despite the loss of manager Tony PulisAaron Ramsey netted an injury-time winner to snatch a 2-1 Premier League victory for Arsenal over managerless Crystal Palace.

-The south London club was rocked by Tony Pulis' departure by mutual consent on the eve of the season on Friday, but the team performed admirably before taking a shock lead at the Emirates Stadium on Saturday.
+The south London club were rocked by Tony Pulis' departure by mutual consent on the eve of the season on Friday, but they performed admirably before taking a shock lead at the Emirates Stadium on Saturday.

-Having comfortably absorbed waves of Arsenal pressure, debutant Brede Hangeland headed Palace and its caretaker boss Keith Millen into a 35th-minute lead.
+Having comfortably absorbed waves of Arsenal pressure, debutant Brede Hangeland headed Palace and their caretaker boss Keith Millen into a 35th-minute lead.

-Laurent Koscielny leveled on the stroke of halftime, but the FA Cup holders looked like they would fail to capitalize, even as Palace winger Jason Puncheon departed for a second booking in the closing stages.
+Laurent Koscielny levelled on the stroke of half-time, but the FA Cup holders looked like they would fail to capitalise, even as Palace winger Jason Puncheon departed for a second booking in the closing stages.

-Hangeland joined fellow defender Martin Kelly and striker Fraizer Campbell in making his Palace debut, while Arsenal was unchanged from last weekend's Community Shield win over Premier League champion Manchester City.
+Hangeland joined fellow defender Martin Kelly and striker Fraizer Campbell in making his Palace debut, while Arsenal were unchanged from last weekend's Community Shield win over Premier League champions Manchester City.

-Arsene Wenger's team tore forward during the early stages in the hope of capitalizing on any vulnerability after a turbulent 24 hours for its London rival.
+Arsene Wenger's team tore forward during the early stages in the hope of capitalising on any vulnerability after a turbulent 24 hours for their London rivals.

 But the massed ranks of Palace defenders retained the hallmarks of their former boss and Ramsey's tumble under a challenge from Scott Dann for an optimistic eighth-minute penalty shout underscored a frustrating opening for the hosts.